 An interesting feature of the Lists app is the rule system, which works similarly to the filters in Outlook.
-With this, you can automate the process of creating reminders and notifications and updating values in lists based on changes in data within a list, or when a new file is created in a library
+With this, you can automate the processes of creating reminders and notifications and updating values in lists based on changes in data within a list or when a new file is created in a library.

 Whether a list is short or long, simple or complex, it is important to be able to work with others and to do so in a way that is efficient for all.
-When you share a list or individual items in your Lists app, you can set rules such as enabling or disabling the ability to edit lists or set an expiration date.
+When you share a list or individual items in your Lists app, you can set rules such as enabling or disabling the ability to edit lists or set expiry dates.
 You can also set a password for access to lists or items.

 There are four main views in the Microsoft 365 Lists app in which you can configure your lists: list, grid, gallery, and calendar view.
 Each default view has its advantages, and you can decide which one is the most convenient for you:

 - Grid view is the default style you see when you first create a list—it sets out the items in rows and columns that can be configured and reordered.
-Grid view is the best choice when you want the list information to be easily edited.
+Grid view is the best choice when you want the list information to be easy to edit.